 These are just a handful of questions we ask from project to project, depending on scope and stakeholders.
 There are more questions out there, and you may have your own.
 We especially like stuff from the following resources:

-- Tiffany Jones Brown’s “Making Things Hard”
+- Tiffany Jones Brown’s “Making Things Hard” (link no longer live)

 - Kevin Hoffman’s Good Kickoff Meetings